Sabbatical Leave, 2019-20

 “Never give up your dreams” is the inspirational message uttered by Oscar winners, Olympic medalists, award-winning authors, and others in the arts, culture, entertainment, and sports markets.
 Those domains constitute winner-take-all markets that offer tiny probabilities of truly life-changing outcomes.
 The presence of those and other superstars, who enjoy fame and fortune, appears to encourage modestly-talented workers to pursue long-shot careers rather than more realistic occupational paths.
 Professor Grove’s current research project investigates the puzzle of why so many people gamble with their careers and make large financial investments in exceedingly risky, winner-take-all occupations.
-Le Moyne awarded Professor Grove the Fallon Endowed Professorship from 2017-2020 to support this research agenda.
+Le Moyne awarded Professor Grove the Fallon Endowed Professorship for 2016-2019 to support this research agenda.
 And he received Le Moyne’s Scholar of the Year Award in 2008.

 Some of the topics of his research include the gender pay gap, the economic returns to higher education, determinants of labor market outcomes, retrospective voting, determinants of college student learning of economics, and economic history topics of technological change and labor markets.